Tribhuvan Narain Singh: Positions held

 Tribhuvan Narain Singh was a member of the planning commission for drafting of the Third Five Year Plan.

-He also served as the Chancellor of the Calcutta University from the year 1977 to 1980, as Governor of Bengal is Chancellor of the Calcutta University.
-He was preceded by Anthony Lancelot Dias and succeeded by Bhairab Datt Pande.

 Political life

 Tribhuvan Narayan Singh was elected as member of parliament from Chandauli Lok Sabha constituency in 1952 & 1957.
-In second general elections held in 1957 famous socialist leader Ram Manohar Lohia contested against him as an Independent candidate but couldn't succeed.
+In second general elections held in 1957 famous socialist leader Ram Manohar Lohia contested against him as an Independent candidate but could not succeed.

 Voting result at that Election was: